rahulvivaramneni/HackerHelp/README.md

-# HackerHub
+# HackerHelp

 Many developer issues are lost in discord and Stack Overflow doesnt enable live debugging.
-Hacker Hub enables live debugging with mentors (or volunteers, as we call them).
+Hacker Help enables live debugging with mentors (or volunteers, as we call them).
 Choose how much you pay the mentor by posting a bounty amount.
 Chat with the mentor using Push; debug live over Huddle01 and mint a video NFT using LivePeer over IPFS to let your debug session be available to others for watching and learning.

 ### Get Started :
 ```